 Hemorrhage

 Pancreatic fistula and necrosis can erode blood vessels involved in the collection causing major bleeding and occurs in 15-18% of cases and pseudo-aneurysm in around 4% [15].
 With open pancreatic necrosectomy the mortality is very high.
 In a collected series of 44 cases reported in 2003 the overall mortality rate was 34.1% [62].
 The splenic artery, portal vein, spleen, and unspecified peripancreatic vessels were the most commonly involved sources of bleeding, with associated mortality rates of 33.3%, 50.0%, 30%, and 28.5%, respectively [62].
 Massive hemorrhage was more frequently associated with severe necrosis, with a mortality rate of 37.9% 62].
 Earlier on in the Liverpool series the mortality rate was 70% when attempted treatment for massive hemorrhage was straight to open laparotomy and packing [63].
-Subsequently for bleeding in patients who had MARPN tamponade of the bleeding was introduced simply by stopping the continuous irrigation and clamping the chest drain with arterial forceps; in most cases the bleeding would be controlled without the need for further intervention.
-For open necrosectomy the standard procedure for bleeding is emergency angiography and embolization, and only of this is not successful should there be a laparotomy followed by packing to control the bleeding.
+Subsequently for bleeding in patients who had MARPN, tamponade of the bleeding was introduced simply by stopping the continuous irrigation and clamping the chest drain with arterial forceps; in most cases the bleeding would be controlled without the need for further intervention.
+For open necrosectomy the standard procedure for bleeding is emergency angiography and embolization, and only if this is not successful should there be a laparotomy followed by packing to control the bleeding.
 Using this approach, the mortality was only 16% from bleeding in the Liverpool series [14].

 Disconnected Main Pancreatic Duct

 Disconnected main pancreatic duct (DPD) is defined as a discontinuity of the main pancreatic duct (MPD) and is a feature of severe necrotizing pancreatitis with central pancreatic necrosis first described in 1993 [64].
 An external pancreatic fistula will therefore be usually expected using MARPN/VARD/percutaneous drainage for severe necrotizing pancreatitis.
 It can be managed as an outpatient procedure by gradual shortening of external drain then downsizing using a smaller French diameter naso-gastric tube cut to size and aggressive endoscopic or surgical interventions are not usually necessary [65].
-Late recurrence leading to a tdrain ract pseudocyst can occasionally occur due to a distal structure in the neck or head of the pancreas and is then best managed by Roux-en-Y pseudocyst-enterostomy [65].
+Late recurrence leading to a drain tract pseudocyst can occasionally occur due to a distal structure in the neck or head of the pancreas and is then best managed by Roux-en-Y pseudocyst-enterostomy [65].

 Abdominal Compartment Syndrome